vercel/terraform-provider-vercel/docs/resources/project.md

 For more detailed information, please see the [Vercel documentation](https://vercel.com/docs/concepts/projects/overview).

--> The `root_directory` field behaves slightly differently to the Vercel website as it allows upward path navigation (`../`).
-This is deliberately done so a `vercel_file` or `vercel_project_directory` data source's `path` field can exactly match the `root_directory`.

-~> If you are creating Deployments through terraform and intend to use both preview and production deployments, you may not want to create a Project within the same terraform workspace as a Deployment.
+~> If you are creating Deployments through terraform and intend to use both preview and production deployments, you may wish to 'layer' your terraform, creating the Project with a different set of terraform to your Deployment.

 ## Example Usage